VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 but will eventually cause the domain-model to become polluted with legacy event handlers.

-This is the option the team selected for the V2 release because it involved the minimum amount of code changes.
+The team selected this option for the V2 release because it involved the minimum amount of code changes.

 > **JanaPersona:** Dealing with both old and new events in the